 - No Features Useful for Logistics & Last-mile Delivery: They are not built with specific fleet management and driver management features which are key for running special deliveries in a logistics or last-mile business.

 - No Reports & Analytics: They do not generate analytics that can help businesses gain insights into what’s working and what’s not working.

 To sum it all up, if you are in need of unlimited stops and the most efficient route along with other integrated features, then a multi-stop route planning software with a paid subscription is the option you should be going for.

-Google Maps, Waze, RAC Route Planner, and MapQuest are the best route planner available for free.
+Google Maps, Waze, RAC Route Planner, and MapQuest are the best delivery route planning software available for free.
 You can easily find these free tools on Google Play Store and App Store.

 Yes, Google Maps does have a route planner.
 But it can only plan routes for up to 10 stops, including the start location and end location.
 Google Maps can be used when you want to use it for personal travel or commute, plan a road trip with less than 10 stops, and run a delivery business that is not logistics-intensive.
 It is not ideal for large businesses.

-The best choice for planning a route with multiple or unlimited stops is to use a paid route planning app.
+The best choice for planning a route with multiple or unlimited stops is to use a paid route planning app instead of doing manual route planning.
 You can try using Upper Route Planner to create the best route.
-Upper’s web-based team app Crew, helps you create multiple route schedules with unlimited stops.
-Other route planners like Circuit app and Routific can help you create the best routes with as many stops and routes you like.
+Upper helps you create multiple route schedules with unlimited stops.
+Other basic route optimization platforms like Circuit app and Routific can help you create the best routes with as many stops and routes you like.

 In conclusion, the downside is that there are no available free multi-stop delivery route planner apps with unlimited stops.

 There are three multi-stop route planners that can give you up to 25 stops without cost.
 But for quality route optimization in the delivery process, you must opt for the right route planning software.